shredEngineer/MagnetiCalc/README.md

 **How does it work?**

 The <img src="https://render.githubusercontent.com/render/math?math=\mathbf{B}" alt="B">-field calculation
-is implemented using the Biot-Savart law [1], employing multiprocessing techniques.
+is implemented using the Biot-Savart law [1], employing multiprocessing techniques;
+MagnetiCalc uses just-in-time compilation (JIT/Numba), achieving high performance calculations.
-The use of easily constrainable "sampling volumes" allows for selective calculation over grids of arbitrary shape.
+Additionally, the use of easily constrainable "sampling volumes" allows for selective calculation over grids of arbitrary shape.

 The shape of any wire is modeled as a 3D piecewise linear curve.